 In captivity Red Deer can live to be over 20 years of age, but wild living Red Deer have a maximum lifespan of about 12 years.

 Few animals are older than 8 or 9 years of age.
+The oldest deer ever was a domestic Red Deer named Bambi.

 The Rut for Red Deer